AliKHaliliT/Cattle-Body-Parts-Dataset-for-Object-Detection/README.md

 ## Intro
 This dataset is a curated collection of images featuring various cattle body parts aimed at facilitating object detection tasks.
 The dataset contains a total of 428 high-quality photos, meticulously annotated with three distinct classes: "Back," "Head," and "Leg."

+The dataset creation involved the following steps:

+- **Initial Data:** Images were collected and annotated to create a base dataset for training.
+- **Model Training:** A [YOLOv7](https://github.com/WongKinYiu/yolov7) model was trained to recognize target objects in the annotated images.
+- **Data Acquisition Script:** An automated script fetched videos from the internet.
+- **Conversion and Filtering:** Videos were turned into frames; similar frames were filtered out using Cosine Similarity.
+- **Object Detection:** The trained model identified objects in the new images.
+- **Quality Check:** A comprehensive review ensured dataset accuracy and consistency.

 ## Motivation
 Accurate and reliable identification of different cattle body parts is crucial for various agricultural and veterinary applications.
 This dataset aims to provide a valuable resource for researchers, developers, and enthusiasts working on object detection tasks involving cattle, ultimately contributing to advancements in livestock management, health monitoring, and related fields.